-Two or more competing and incompatible inner mandates to work toward experiencing a Substitute Sense of Self.
+The experience of an inner battle between two or more competing and incompatible inner mandates that work toward experiencing a Substitute Sense of Self.
 This leads to high anxiety because the competition causes a no-win outcome.

-In this method, there is a special situation described by ‘inner conflict.’
-Children and adults who have been unable to develop a strong, stable sense of being an independent person instead develop certain subconscious mandates, ‘things I must accomplish, or ways I have to be.’
+In this method, an Inner Conflict describes a specific situation in which children and adults who have been unable to develop a strong, stable sense of being an independent person have created for themselves certain inner mandates, “things I must accomplish, or ways I have to be.”

-Over time, people tend to adopt mandates, which conflict with one another, or situations can come up in which satisfying one mandate means sacrificing success with another – for example, ‘practice until perfect, or leave now to be on time’.
+Over time, people tend to adopt so many inner mandates that they easily conflict with one another.
+Now situations can come up in which satisfying one mandate means sacrificing success with another – for example, “practice until perfect, or leave now to be on time”.

 Read more related posts